Nora Neset Gjøen

-Nora Gjøen-Gjøsæter (born Nora Neset Gjøen; 20 February 1992) is a Norwegian football goalkeeper who plays in the Toppserien league for Sandviken.
+Nora Gjøen-Gjøsæter (born Nora Neset Gjøen; 20 February 1992) is a Norwegian football goalkeeper who plays in the Toppserien league for Arna-Bjørnar.
 She plays for the Norway women's national football team.

 Gjøen first came to national attention in December 2007 as a 15-year-old when she escaped with her life after being trapped by smoke and flames in a fire that destroyed her family home on the island of Sotra in the space of only a few minutes, by jumping from a third-floor window at a height of over seven metres.
 Her goalkeeper's instincts were said to have helped her to survive the fall with a relatively minor injury, a broken vertebra without nerve damage (no one else was injured).
 The press coverage was summarised in English.

 Club Football

 After making a full recovery she returned to top-level football a year later, as a junior keeper for Arna-Bjørnar, and in December 2009 she joined LSK Kvinner FK in Oslo as the club's reserve keeper.
 She made her Toppserien debut on June 12, 2010 against the Norwegian champions, Røa, and then went on to play every match for LSK Kvinner during 2011.
 In 2012, she moved back to Bergen as first-keeper for IL Sandviken, a club her family had been involved with for many years.

 With Gjøen as their keeper Sandviken finished the 2012 Toppserien season in sixth place, their best for many years.
 At the end of the season she announced she would spend the spring semester of 2013 at the University of Florida at Gainesville, from where she returned to play in the Toppserien for Kolbotn from 5 May until 15 June.
 At the end of 2013 Gjøen signed a contract to play for LSK Kvinner.